 One month ago I ´ve been in Caux Forum (Switzerland) and was shocked to find that there is still people that think that “building peace” its about “big projects”, “speeches” and “public recognition”instead of a daily work, individual attitude towards conciliation and complete institutional change.

-Trust*, exchange, acceptance and –in many cases- silence, have never been so needed as essential tools for innovating within the own institutions and from individual attitude, strenght and passion for change.
+Trust*, exchange, acceptance and –in many cases- silence, have never been so needed as essential tools for innovating within the own institutions and from individual attitude, strength and passion for change.

 Peace initiatives at all levels must create mechanisms that assure that open processes are monitoring and any trace of hate is stopped and managed.
-There is a very important work of facilitation towards create a peace atmosphere and we must be warriors of defending spaces dedicated to build peace.
-Institutions tend to trust and accept “internal wars” as part of their own challenges but if there goal is building peace, there is a higher and most ambitious goal that they must fulfilled: a careful selection of people including those participating in Forums.
+There is a very important work of facilitation towards creating a peaceful atmosphere and we must be warriors of defending spaces dedicated to building peace.
+Institutions tend to trust and accept “internal wars” as part of their own challenges but if their goal is building peace, there is a higher and most ambitious goal that they must fulfil: a careful selection of people including those participating in Forums.

 As Carl Stauffer (Academic Director of Caux Scholars Program) mentioned “ we have to name the violence that is within, in our structures, institutions,….”,

 This is the true disease of current institutions: a good message but not a self-critical view from their own internal relations and the quality of their work in terms of results.
 During the post 2d war period, debate, reflection and deliberation were essential for building a new world, making of institutions the axis in which a new era arises.
 Trust in institutions were the new normal, instead of leaders, it is for this reason that global institutions as the United Nations become so relevant in leading the path.
 However, even if it was good for constructing a global model it has become a rusty, ineffective and a waste of resources.